Projection-based model-order reduction via graph autoencoders suited for unstructured meshes: Dimension reduction via graph autoencoders

-The construction of the hierarchy of reduced graphs is performed in the offline stage given the original mesh, number of layers, the user-prescribed values for the number of nodes in the graphs of each layer, i.e., $\vert \mathcal{V}^i\vert$ for $i=0,\cdots,n_{\ell}-1$, and the user-prescribed values for radii used in \eqref{eq:radius_graph}, i.e., $r^0, r^1, \ldots, r^{n_{\ell}-1}$.
+The construction of the hierarchy of reduced graphs is performed in the offline stage.
 While the hierarchy of graphs will be utilized in the encoder and decoder, the architecture of the encoder and decoder does not influence the spectral clustering step.
 The graph autoencoder must use only the exact hierarchy of graph topologies seen during training, i.e., if the original mesh is changed or if the hyperparameters of the hierarchy of reduced graphs are modified, the graph autoencoder must be retrained.